With cobbled streets, a beautiful cathedral, and a fine castle just down the road, history comes alive in the city of Canterbury

 Where to stay

-The Coach House in Canterbury (34 Watling Street) is a Grade II-listed Georgian building that has been tastefully turned into a stylish B&B guesthouse.
+in Canterbury (34 Watling Street) is a Grade II-listed Georgian building that has been tastefully turned into a stylish B&B guesthouse.
 They also organise cycling weekends, guided and self-guided tours of Kent, painting breaks and professional photography weekends.

 Where to eat